 Manufacturers make components to match their shingles.

 Once you decide the type of shingle that’s going on your roof, you roofer should also use that manufacturer’s parts and pieces.
+Furthermore, your roofer should not mix & match components.
 There are two major reasons to do that.

 1) Keep your warranty intact.